 - Substitute Chipotle Chili Powder for the smoked paprika.
 Chipotles are made from smoked dried jalapenos.
 It still has that smoky taste, it just packs a lot of heat.
 I recommend leaving out the cayenne if you use Chipotle.

-Storing homemade taco seasoning
+🥫Storing homemade taco seasoning

-*If you made this Homemade Taco Seasoning, please give it a star rating*
+If you love this recipe, please leave a ⭐⭐⭐⭐⭐ rating

 - Place all of the seasonings an a jar that has a matching lid.
 Screw the cap on tight and shake well.

 - Use 3 tablespoons of taco seasoning to 1 pound of ground meat with ½ cup of water.